Property For Sale

 Here’s your chance to own and restore one of Washington County’s most picturesque Victorian residences.
 Grist mill and mercantile owner John Teague Collins Wilkins built the two-story frame house c.1860 in Campbellsburg, and his son William C. Wilkins gave the property a Queen Anne makeover in the late 1890s, taking inspiration from the designs of popular pattern book architect George F. Barber of Knoxville, Tennessee.
 William transformed the modest house into a confection of bay windows with horseshoe and arched stained-glass windows, spindled fretwork porches, and ornate rooftop cresting — many details that remain today.
 (Read more about the home’s history.)
+The property was featured in the Spring 2023 issue of This Old House magazine.

 With approximately 2,063 square feet of living space, the house features original exterior porch trim, bay window detailing, Eastlake style entry doors, and numerous stained-glass windows.
 On the interior, natural oak woodwork, wide board plank flooring, pocket doors, two fireplace mantels, beaded board corner cabinets, and a paneled oak staircase reflect the Barber-designed updates to the house.
 Past renovations have introduced beaded board and ornamental pressed metal ceilings in some rooms.
 Newer drywall walls are found throughout, and many pieces of original interior and exterior trim have been stockpiled inside for future installation.